khoih-prog/Blynk_WM/README.md

 To help you to eliminate `hardcoding` your Wifi and Blynk credentials for ESP8266 and ESP32 (with / wwithout SSL), and updating/reflashing every time when you need to change them.

+With version v1.0.5 or later, you now can configure:

+1. Config Portal Static IP address, Name and Password.
+2. Static IP address, Gateway, Subnet Mask and 2 DNS Servers IP addresses.

 ### Installation

 The suggested way to install is to: